Scroll to the bottom to download your free brain dump template!

 A routine brain dump can be so incredibly helpful for those times you find yourself overwhelmed with all the random thoughts and ideas swirling around in your head.

-I’ve found that it’s virtually impossible to give your full attention to a task when you have a ton of things on your mind that you can’t stop thinking about.
+I’ve found that it’s nearly impossible to give your full attention to a task when you have a ton of things on your mind that you can’t stop thinking about.

 How often should I do a brain dump?

-If you’re wondering how often you should do a brain dump, there isn’t a right or wrong answer.
+If you’re wondering how often you should do a brain dump, there’s no right or wrong answer.

-Some people like to daily morning brain dumps.
+Some people like to daily brain dumps every morning.
 Others like to do them before they go to sleep at night.

 If you’re finding it hard to sleep at night or feel like you’re lacking clarity, I’d say it’s time to print a brain dump template for sure. 😉